mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 :::warning
 The format received by the props described below depends on the date library you are using.
-Please refer to each library documentation for the full format table:
+Please refer to each library's documentation for the full format table:

 - [Day.js](https://day.js.org/docs/display/format)
 - [date-fns](https://date-fns.org/docs/format)